Math is Fun

 There are two beads in the top row, and five beads in the bottom one.

-For example, 7 can be made by using one bead on the top row, and 2 beads from the bottom row, because 5 + 2 = 7
+7 can be made by using one bead on the top row, and 2 beads from the bottom row, because 5 + 2 = 7

-Have a play with this one:
+Have a play with this one (click on the beads or enter a number):

 The abacus has been around for thousands of years, and is still used in some parts of the world.
 Sometimes blind people will use an abacus, because they can feel the numbers easily.